torvalds/linux/Documentation/admin-guide/LSM/ipe.rst

 .. [#switch_root] https://man7.org/linux/man-pages/man8/switch_root.8.html

 .. [#dmveritydigests] These hash algorithms are based on values accepted by
-                      the Linux crypto API; IPE does not impose any restrictions on the digest algorithm itself;
+                      the GNU/Linux crypto API; IPE does not impose any restrictions on the digest algorithm itself;
                       thus, this list may be out of date.